 How to Perform a Self-Skin Check

-Skin cancer does not discriminate by age, gender or ethnicity.
+Skin cancer does not discriminate by age, gender, or ethnicity.
 It is important to know the signs of skin cancer and perform a monthly self-skin check to spot potential malignancies early.
-According to Sean Pattee, MD, Board-Certified Dermatologist and Fellowship-Trained Mohs Surgeon with Forefront Dermatology, “while skin cancer can occur anywhere on your body, approximately 85% of cases are located on the head and neck – the most sun exposed area of your body year-round.
-As a dermatologist, when we educate our patients on examining their own skin, we commonly refer them to the ABCDE’s.”
+According to Sean Pattee, MD, Board-Certified Dermatologist and Fellowship-Trained Mohs Surgeon with Forefront Dermatology, “While skin cancer can occur anywhere on your body, approximately 85% of cases are located on the head and neck – the most sun-exposed area of your body year-round.
+As dermatologists, when we educate our patients on examining their own skin, we commonly refer them to the ABCDE’s.”

 Asymmetry